TIBlock/secretSantatizer/README.md

-# secretSatatizer
+# Secret Satatizer

-The Secret Santatizer is a web app designed for the user to create a list of secret santa participants and email their Secret Santa match.
+The Secret Santatizer is a Python web app designed for the user to create a list of Secret Santa participants and then email the participants their match.

 ## Motivation

-This project came out of me wanting to have a Secret Santa with some friends.
-I thought it might be a fun side project that gives me an excuse to create a full stack python application.
+This project came out of wanting to have a Secret Santa gift exchange with some friends.
+I thought it might be a fun side project that gives me an excuse to create a Python web application.

 ## Features
 This is a list of features I would like to implement in this project: